shay-saharan/SciVizAI/ethics-responsible-use/copyright/index.md

 ### The copyright status of AI output

 "Who owns the output of a Gen-AI model?"
 The answer to that question is not simple.
 In terms of *property rights*, the answer would be: "the prompter or initiator of the AI model".
-In terms of *copyright*, the answer is: "no one".
-In the US, Camada, and most of Europe, *human authorship* is required for a creative work to be eligible for copyright protection.
+In terms of *copyright*, the answer could be: "no one".
+In Canada, the US, and most of Europe, *human authorship* is required for a creative work to be eligible for copyright protection.

 <img src="assets/AI_Output_.png" width="300" alt="Model Training" />

+Where there is both human and machine contributions to a work, those elements that are human-authored can have copyright protection, but those elements that are machine generated cannot.

+In some jurisdictions, such as the UK, copyright legislation is written to expressly allow copyright protection for AI-generated works.
+AI companies in North America are lobbying for changes to copyright legislation to allow for copyright protection for AI-generated work.

 #### Copyright in Canada